 Apache Arrow is a cross-language development platform for in-memory data.
 It specifies a standardized language-independent columnar memory format for flat and hierarchical data, organized for efficient analytic operations on modern hardware.
 It also provides computational libraries and zero-copy streaming messaging and interprocess communication.

-arrow package exposes an interface to the Arrow C++ library to access many of its features in R. This includes support for working with Parquet (
+arrow package exposes an interface to the Arrow C++ library to access many of its features in R. This includes support for analyzing large, multi-file datasets (

 write_parquet()) and Feather (